Payments

 Custom Design

-Built to IP68 ingress protection standards — resistant to water, dust, sweat, and everyday handling
+Built to IP68 ingress protection standards — protected against dust, moisture, and sweat in everyday use

 Who uses NFCKEY

-• NFCKEY is used by end users as a wearable contactless payment credential
+• NFCKEY is carried and used by customers, guests, students, or employees as a wearable NFC payment credential

 • Users present NFCKEY at payment terminals in the same way as a traditional contactless bank card when making everyday payments